Home >

 On the Motion of the Heart and Blood in Animals (Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus 1628)

 Harvey's discovery compelled an entirely new orientation in medicine and set a magnificent example of the correct method to be adopted in attempting further advances.
-More than anyone else, Harvey introduced the scientific spirit into medicine, and his influence was widely felt. --Sir Zachary Cope
+More than anyone else, Harvey introduced the scientific spirit into medicine, and his influence was widely felt. --Zachary Cope

 The momentous discovery, in short, was that the same blood is carried out by arteries and returned by veins, performing a complete circulation. --Robert B. Downs